Welcome back to the Tukwila Pool!

 - Maintain Social Distancing of 6FT at all times.

-- Customers will be required to sign-in & sign-out of the facility and sign a waiver (Assumption of Risk, Waiver, and Release).
+- Customers will be required to sign-in the facility and sign a waiver (Assumption of Risk, Waiver, and Release).

 - Please stay home and consult a medical professional if experiencing COVID-19 symptoms.